-The Pionus is endemic to Central and South America.
+The Pionus Parrots are endemic to Central and South America.

-The most commonly available pionuses in the pet trade are:
+The most commonly available pionuses in the pet trade are (Species Name & Origin):

 Males and females look alike, and surgical or DNA (blood) sexing is recommendef for all Pionus species if gender needs to be confirmed for breeding purposes.